 There’s not a lot of work on King Island apart from the dairy, beef, tourism, shipping and cray fishing industries.
 For a guy that needs to make a living, the unusual occupation of kelping is an option.
 By registering with the Currie based Kelp Industries, one is able to acquire a licence and number to collect Bull Kelp from the rugged coastline and sell it for processing.

 The job is not a glamorous one as it entails an early rise and hopping over slippery rocks with a bitter wind constantly nagging.
-On a summer’s day the work can be a pleasure but, in general, it’s a hard way of making a living.
+On a summer’s day the work can be a pleasure but, in general, it’s a hard way to make a living.